hasanenv/ci-cd-pipelines/docker-build-push/README.md

 # Docker Build and Push Pipeline

-This directory contains a CI/CD pipeline that builds a Docker image and publishes it to Docker Hub using GitHub Actions.
+This directory contains a CI/CD pipeline that builds and publishes a Docker image to Docker Hub using GitHub Actions.

-The focus here is on automating the full container build and publish flow in a clear and predictable way.
-The pipeline runs on push, builds the image from a scoped context, tags it, and pushes it to Docker Hub using credentials stored securely as GitHub Actions secrets.
+The pipeline runs on push, builds the image from a scoped context, tags it, and pushes it to Docker Hub using credentials managed through GitHub Actions secrets.

-Nothing is deployed or run automatically after the image is published.
 The pipeline stops at the artefact stage by design.
+Image publishing is handled in CI, with deployment intentionally kept separate.

 ---